splunk/splunk-connect-for-syslog/docs/gettingstarted/byoe-rhel8.md

 WantedBy=multi-user.target
 ```

-* To run `entrypoint.sh` as a "preconfigure" script, modify the script by commenting out or removing the stanzas following the
+9. To run `entrypoint.sh` as a "preconfigure" script, modify the script by commenting out or removing the stanzas following the
 `OPTIONAL for BYOE` comments in the script.
-This will prevent syslog-ng from being launched by the script.
-Then create the sc4s unit file ``/lib/systemd/system/syslog-ng.service`` and add the following content:
+This prevents syslog-ng from being launched by the script.
+Then create the SC4S unit file ``/lib/systemd/system/syslog-ng.service`` and add the following content:

 ```ini
 [Unit]